AWS Global Infrastructure

 Apart from the above-mentioned commands, The “Git Reflog” command takes various subcommands, and different options depending on the subcommands mentioned above.
 For further reading run “git reflog –help” from the terminal window.

 With this, we come to an end to this article on Git Reflog.
 The intention of DevOps is to create better-quality software more quickly and with more reliability while inviting greater communication and collaboration between teams.
-If you are intrigued by this article, check out the DevOps training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+If you are intrigued by this article, check out the DevOps Online Training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka DevOps Certification Training course helps learners to understand what is DevOps and gain expertise in various DevOps processes and tools such as Puppet, Jenkins, Nagios, Ansible, Chef, Saltstack and GIT for automating multiple steps in SDLC.

 Got a question for us?
 Please mention it in the comments section of ”Git Reflog” article and we will get back to you ASAP.